Voldemar-d/dual-ay-midi-detune/README.md

-# Arduino Dual AY MIDI detune
+# Arduino dual AY MIDI detune
 Project for Arduino Pro Micro: MIDI synthesizer on two AY-3-8910 chips with detune functionality.

 Based on (and great thanks to the author):